prebid/prebid.github.io/dev-docs/modules/adpod.md

 # Adpod Module

 The adpod module enables developers to add support for a new adserver that handles `adpod` (long-form) videos, like Freewheel.
-The  module provides functions to validate, cache, and modify long-form video bids.
+Specifically, the module provides functions to validate, cache, and modify long-form video bids.

 ## How to use the module as a publisher:

-There is a flag available to a publisher to influence how this module behaves.
-This setting can be set by adding the following to the Prebid.js configuration:
+There is a flag available for publishers to influence how this module behaves.
+This field can be set by adding the following to the Prebid.js configuration:

 ```
 pbjs.setConfig({